-In looking at these stories of Muslim men accused of terrorism-related offenses, Nisha Kapoor exposes how these racialized subjects are dehumanized, made non-human, both in terms of how they are represented and via the disciplinary techniques used to expel them.
-She explores how the establishment of these non-humans enables the expansion of inhumanity more broadly, targeting Muslims, people of colour, immigrants and refugees.
-In asking what such cases illuminate and legitimate about precariousness and dispossession, she offers a radical analysis of the contemporary security state.
+In looking at these stories of Muslim men accused of terrorism-related offences, Nisha Kapoor exposes how these racialised subjects are dehumanised, made non-human, both in terms of how they are represented and via the disciplinary techniques used to expel them.
+She explores how these cases illuminate and enable intensifying authoritarianism and the diminishment of democratic systems.

 “A monumental study of how the ‘War on Terror’ has allowed states to operate outside the boundaries of reason and decency.
 This is courageous research, a book that should be read by all citizens of 21st century states that claim to be fighting extremism but have themselves become extremist states.”

 “Kapoor gives us a precise, relentless, fearless analysis of a key space within which state racism has been cultivated.
 Deport, Deprive, Extradite is crucial to grasping a very British style of authoritarianism.”

 “Nisha Kapoor’s work is extraordinarily important, shining a torch on the deep structures of racism that infuse the security state.
 As the rhetoric of the War on Terror recedes, her research reveals the architecture of punitive practices that now link counterterrorism policing to border control.
 Her investigations into the new state powers to detain and deport are matched by a concern for the families and communities of those who are targeted, giving an eloquent voice to those who are rarely heard.”